How does the stretch programme help?

 By stretching a muscle correctly and maintaining a ‘lengthened muscle’, the body can benefit from both decrease in pain from a tight muscle and a decrease in pressure on a joint or tendon.
-Moreover, it is important to know how to do a stretch properly and understand the difference between when a static (constant hold) vs. dynamic stretch (stretch through movement) is appropriate.
-By analysing your biomechanics, the correct positioning to stretch the muscle and not a nerve can achieve the optimum result from a stretch programme*.
+Moreover, it is important to know how to do a stretch properly and understand when a static stretch (constant hold) and a dynamic stretch (stretch through movement) is appropriate.
+By analysing your biomechanics, the correct positioning to stretch the muscle while avoiding a nerve can achieve the optimum result from a stretch programme*.

 - Full anatomical assessment looking at joint range and muscle length

 - Treatment according to findings: First treatment consisting of a combination of stretching, dry needling and soft tissue massage